Is Orcon broadband right for me?

 Fibre: If fibre has already been installed at your property, for example by a previous owner, you should be able to get connected within five business days.
 If fibre is available but hasn’t been connected at your house yet, Orcon will arrange for this to happen.

-The process involves at least a couple of visits from local technicians and could take anywhere from a couple of weeks to a couple of months depending on the building work required and if consents are needed.
+The fibre installation process involves at least a couple of visits from local technicians and could take anywhere from a couple of weeks to a couple of months depending on the building work required and if consents are needed.
 If you don’t own your home you will need consent from your landlord to have fibre installed, and consent is needed from neighbours if you share a driveway.

 Are there any bundled extras with Orcon?